 Many techniques have been proposed in computer vision for pedestrian and group detection in a crowd.
 The first step in group detection is to detect individuals in the images or videos.
-Works in this domain include many deep learning-based approaches for pedestrian detection and tracking [17] and improved methods for high density crowds [18].
-These methods have been extended from individual pedestrian detection to group detection [19], [20].
-Such methods typically use different kinds of clustering based on the proximities between people, their trajectories and their velocities to segregate them into groups [20], [21].
+These include many deep learning-based methods for pedestrian detection and tracking [15] and improved methods for high density crowds [16].
+These methods have been extended from individual pedestrian detection to group detection [17], [18].
+These group-based methods typically use different kinds of clustering based on the proximities between people, their trajectories and their velocities to segregate them into groups [18], [19].

-B. Group Behavior and Interaction Detection
+B. Group Behavior, and Interaction Detection

-Different techniques have been proposed for detecting group behaviors and interactions in computer vision and social psychology [15], [22] as well as event identification [23].
-These works involve the analysis of different features (e.g., collectiveness, stability, uniformity) that represent how people move and interact in a crowd.
+Different techniques have been proposed for detecting group behaviors and interactions in computer vision and social psychology [14], [20] as well as event identification [21].
+Behavior detection and event identification involve the analysis of different features (e.g., collectiveness, stability, uniformity) that represent how people move and interact in a crowd.
+These include individuals, groups, leaders, followers etc. They also involve detecting scenarios where groups merge together or split while walking or running.

-Other relevant techniques detect interactions among people in a group based on F-formations [19], [24].
+Another set of relevant techniques involve detecting interacting among people in a group based on F-formations [17], [22].
 These algorithms estimate features such as people's body and head poses and identify the individuals who are facing each other.
-Our approach is complimentary to these methods and extends them by using other features, including proximity, walking, and interaction, to gauge group cohesion.
+Our approach is complimentary to these methods and extends them by using many other features, inculding proximity, walking, interaction, to gauge group cohesion.